DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Good god please watch the linked video - &quot;Don&#x27;t Fall Asleep&quot; is representative of the album but miles ahead in terms of the individual representation of Jacob&#x27;s songwriting and musical talent.
-As for the initial review...
+As for the initial review...<br>
 This album feels like Jacob entered the studio with the sole intention of creating the most devastating album he can come up with, and I say that in a slightly bad way.
 It&#x27;s not a one note project in the slightest, but it also doesn&#x27;t feel like it was meant for anything other than to make the listener sad.
 Obviously that wasn&#x27;t the actual or sole intention, but that&#x27;s all I left this album with after the first listen.
 There are hints of lyricism which dare to step off the beaten path, but they don&#x27;t stray far before returning to the comfort of very on-the-nose &quot;you were my best friend wah wah&quot; lines.
 That may very well hit with you, but it was simply too sad for me.
 FFS, my favorite song is about his cousin who drowned after doing whipits.
-It&#x27;s an amazing song, as are most on here, but god is it a brutal, brutal listen.
+It&#x27;s an amazing song, as are most on here, but god is it a brutal, brutal listen. <br>
 What I I do need to commend on this album on it&#x27;s instrumentation.
 If I was ranking guitar playing, this would be in the top 10.
 Downright masterful stuff and Jacob&#x27;s skill alone gives this project a ton of bonus points in my book.
 </p>
   </div>